 NNPS graduation rate remains high, tops state average

-NNPS' on-time graduation rate is higher than the state average of 91.6% and the NNPS dropout rate is lower than the state average of 5.5%.
-The overall student completion rate, which includes students who have earned a diploma or a GED in four years, is 95.2%.
-The NNPS class of 2018 increased its graduation and rate while taking more rigorous Standards of Learning tests designed by the Virginia Department of Education to better prepare students to meet national and international benchmarks for college and career readiness.
+The Class of 2020 faced the unexpected closure of schools and successfully adapted to virtual learning to complete their graduation requirements.
+NNPS' on-time graduation rate is higher than the state average of 92.3% and the NNPS dropout rate is lower than the state average of 5.1%.
+The overall student completion rate, which includes students who have earned a diploma or a GED in four years, is 96.3%.

-The on-time graduation rate monitors a cohort of high school students entering ninth-grade and assesses the graduation and dropout rates of these students four years later.
-The 2018 on-time graduation and dropout rates monitored the 2018 graduate class, who entered ninth-grade in the 2014-2015 school year.
-Twenty-five students in the cohort are still enrolled in the school division, giving them an opportunity to compete graduation requirements during the 2018-2019 school year.
+The on-time graduation rate monitors a cohort of high school students entering ninth grade and assesses the graduation and dropout rates of these students four years later.
+The 2020 on-time graduation and dropout rates monitored students who entered ninth grade in the 2016-2017 school year.
+Nineteen students in the cohort are still enrolled in the school division, giving them an opportunity to complete graduation requirements during the 2020-2021 school year.

 More NNPS students are graduating in four years

-By keeping the focus on college and career readiness, NNPS' graduation rate has steadily increased.
+By keeping the focus on college and career readiness, NNPS' graduation rate has consistently increased and remained above the state average.
 In 2008, the on-time (four-year) graduation rate was 72.9% and the dropout rate was 12%; that same year, the school division established a national award-winning dropout prevention and recovery program.
 Newport News Public Schools has an array of programs and services to help students graduate on time including online courses; summer learning opportunities; community-based education; graduation coaches who identify, mentor and develop academic success plans for students; and an evening high school program.
 In addition, NNPS offers students more options to meet graduation requirements including online and college-credit courses.

 Graduation rates at Newport News high schools have progressively increased